rahmanMian/Self-Driving-Car-in-User-Gen-World/README.md

 3. Car-In-World is the final part of the Autonomous Car Project.
 Built purely with HTML,CSS, and JavaScript.No Libraries!

-The user now has the option to devleop maps and test out the car's machine learning algorithm.
-The user can now also parse real world data from Open
+Now, users can actively develop maps and assess their car's machine learning algorithm.
+By utilizing a script in Overpass Turbo, real-world data from OpenStreetMap can be easily extracted.
-Street Map.
-In the demo below I emulated my neighbourhoods streets for the car.
+In a recent demo, I replicated my neighborhood streets for the car's testing purposes.
+Explore these practical features for hands-on map development and algorithm evaluation.